Deep Graph Matching and Searching for Semantic Code Retrieval: Experiments

 To set up our model, we use one layer of RGCN with the output node dimension of 100 and use ReLU as the activation function.
 Since each node in the graph contains one word token, we initialize each node with the pre-trained embeddings from GloVe~\cite{pennington2014glove} and the dimension of one word embedding is 300.
 For those tokens that cannot be initialized from GloVe, we try to split them into sub-tokens (\eg, CamelCase) and use the average of GloVe pre-trained embeddings of sub-tokens for initialization.
 Otherwise, we initialize them with all zeros.
 We set the output size of FCMax to 100.

-Our implementation is built using the PyTorch~\cite{paszke2019pytorch} and PyTorch Geometric~\cite{Fey2019PytorchGeometric} toolkits.
+Our implementation is built using the PyTorch~\cite{paszke2019pytorch} and PyTorch\_Geometric~\cite{Fey2019PytorchGeometric} toolkits.
 To train our model, we fix the margin $\delta$ to 0.5, set the batch size to 10, and use Adam optimizer with a learning rate of 0.0001.
 We train our model for 10 epochs and select the best model based on the lowest validation loss.
-All experiments are conducted on a PC equipped with 8 Intel Xeon 2.2GHz CPU, 256GB memory, and one NVIDIA GTX 1080Ti GPU.
+In general, it takes approximately 2.5 hours to train, validate and test our model.
+Note that, all experiments are conducted on a PC equipped with 8 Intel Xeon 2.2GHz CPU, 256GB memory, and one NVIDIA GTX 1080Ti GPU.